-There's no such thing as a 'normal vagina', we are all different and the same applies when it comes to our genitals.
-However, that being said, it is worth knowing and understanding what is abnormal for you and where you might need to seek further help or advice.
+There's no such thing as a 'normal vagina.'
+Much as you have a different set of characteristics to your mates, your genitals likely don't match those of every woman in your life.
+That being said, it is worth knowing and understanding what is abnormal for you – and so where you might need to seek further help or advice.

-To help us get to grips with what to look out for, we spoke to Mr Narendra Pisal, consultant gynaecologist at London Gynaecology, about the symptoms and 'red flags' you should never ignore when it comes to our vaginas.
+To help you to get to grips with what to look out for, we spoke to Mr Narendra Pisal, consultant gynaecologist at London Gynaecology, about the symptoms and 'red flags' you should never ignore when it comes to your vagina.

-If you do experience any of the symptoms outlined below, it’s important not to panic, they may well be caused by something far less serious, however the only way to be certain is to consult a doctor.
+If you do experience any of the symptoms outlined below, it’s important not to panic, they may well be caused by something far less serious, however the only way to be certain is to consult your GP.

 5 symptoms of gynaecological cancer you shouldn't ignore

 Any type of abnormal bleeding should be investigated, but bleeding between periods, bleeding after intercourse or post-menopausal bleeding could be a sign of cervical or uterine cancer and can occur with other gynaecological cancers as well.
 These symptoms should be investigated without delay.

 Vulval cancers often present as lumps and bumps or ulcers which are easily felt without searching, so you may feel something unusual whilst going to the toilet or during daily activities such as walking and sitting.
 If your lump is persistent and won’t go away it’s time to get it checked out.

 Persistent itching ‘down below’ could be a sign of thrush, but without the accompanying symptoms could be a pre-cancerous sign of vulval cancers.
 This may also present as tenderness of the vulva, pain or burning sensation.